plainblack/ving/ving/docs/subsystems/ui.md

 ```

 ### Throbber
 Place this in your layouts so the user has an indication that there are some background activites such as rest calls happening.
-It is triggered by the `useThrobberStore()` composable.
+It is triggered by the `useThrobber()` composable.
 ```html
 <Throbber />
 ```